Chapter 1 - Purpose and Background

 The INA also introduced a system of numerically limited immigrant preference categories, some based on desirable job skills and others based on family reunification.
 Spouses and children (unmarried and under 21 years old) of U.S. citizens remained exempt from any quota restrictions.

-In addition, the INA established a formal system of temporary (or nonimmigrant) categories under which foreign nationals could come to the United States for various temporary purposes such as to visit, study, or work.
-For the first time, the INA also provided a procedure for foreign nationals temporarily in the United States to adjust status to permanent resident status without having to travel abroad and undergo consular processing.
+In addition, the INA established a formal system of temporary (or nonimmigrant) categories under which aliens could come to the United States for various temporary purposes such as to visit, study, or work.
+For the first time, the INA also provided a procedure for aliens temporarily in the United States to adjust status to permanent resident status without having to travel abroad and undergo consular processing.

 Although it has since been amended many times, the INA remains the foundation of current immigration law in the United States.